Housing & Residence Life Handbook

 Sports

-Residents are prohibited from engaging in behavior in or surrounding Housing & Residence Life buildings or sponsored activities that includes, but is not limited to,: indoor sports, roughhousing, indoor running, scaling exterior walls, accessing roofs, jumping over balconies, misusing or damaging fire safety equipment, indoor skateboarding, indoor hoverboards or scooters, and similar devices.
+Residents are prohibited from engaging in behavior in or surrounding Housing & Residence Life buildings or sponsored activities that includes, but is not limited to: indoor sports, roughhousing, indoor running, scaling exterior walls, accessing roofs, jumping over balconies, misusing or damaging fire safety equipment, indoor skateboarding, indoor hoverboards or scooters, and similar devices.

 Pets

 Residents and guests are prohibited from bringing pets into Housing & Residence Life facilities.
 The only pets allowed in Housing & Residence Life facilities are fish in aquariums of 20 gallons or fewer.
 Please see “Animals – Service & Emotional Support” below for policies regarding ESAs and Service Animals on campus.
+Animals that are found in buildings that are not fish or approved ESAs or Service Animals will be told to leave the premises immediately.

 Emotional Support and Service Animal Care and Management